wartur/yii-treemp/README.md

 Abstract
 --------
-Extension for working with wood in a relational database.
+Extension for working with tree structure in a relational database.
 Algorithm materialized path.
 The algorithm speeds up the tree in such operations as sampling branches, tree building or part of the tree.
 Due to the algorithm materialized path accelerated insertion rate in an arbitrary position in the table.